ml-cube/LibreClinica/docs/development/dev-machine.md

 1. Use *plus* icon under *Deploy at the server startup*
 2. Select *Artifact...*
-3. Choose `LibreClinica-web:war`
+3. Choose `I3LUNG-web:war`
 4. Confirm with *OK*
-5. Change application context to `/LibreClinica`
+5. Change application context to `/I3LUNG`
 6. You can remove the *build artifact* step from *Before launch* section (with *minus* icon) as this task will be executed as Maven goal